Air hockey: Rules

 Fouls are issued to players who violate any of the rules.
 The player who receives the foul must turn possession of the puck over to the opponent.

-Technical fouls are issued for more severe violations, such as goal tending.
+Technical fouls are issued for more severe violations, such as goal tending with the hand.
 When a technical foul is called, the opposing player is given a free shot on the offender's goal.
 The offender is not allowed to defend the shot, but can resume play if the shot misses and bounces off their end of the table.

 Gameplay

 Competitive (tournament) play is usually distinguished by the following: